 That’s why the cyber risk insurance market is developing rapidly, as the size of global gross written premiums jumped from $850 million in 2012 to $2.5 billion in 2014.
 While that may sound like a good chunk of change, it’s nothing in comparison to the reported historical $445 billion total global losses as a result of cyber crimes as of June 2014.

 Unlike other types of insurance, though, there isn’t yet a standard way in which insurers underwrite cyber coverage.
 Hacking threats vary from industry to industry and are difficult to measure and predict—as they often go undetected or aren’t publicly reported.
-Therefore, policies from different providers (often sold under the names cyber risks, information security, privacy or media liability) aren’t yet uniform or consistent.
-Most cyber insurance, currently offered by only around 50 carriers in the United States, provides a combination of traditional liability coverage protecting against third-party claims and first-party coverage that insures against losses suffered by the insured.
-For a great breakdown of the specifics of cyber insurance, click here.
+Therefore, policies from different providers (often sold under the names of cyber risks, information security, privacy or media liability) aren’t yet uniform or consistent.
+Most Cyber Insurance, currently offered by only around 50 carriers in the United States, provides a combination of traditional liability coverage protecting against third-party claims and first-party coverage that insures against losses suffered by the insured.

 The White House is working collaboratively on initiatives to protect the financial infrastructure of the U.S. insurance marketplace in the cyber arena, just as the NAIC completed and adopted a Cyber Security Consumer Bill of Rights on December 17, 2015, detailing what consumers should expect from their insurance companies after a data breach.

 Know Your Rights and Protect Yourself in Business